The Taking of Pelham One Two Three (1998 film): Production details

 The film is a remake, with Edward James Olmos in the Walter Matthau role and Vincent D'Onofrio replacing Robert Shaw as the lead hijacker.
 Although not particularly well received by critics or viewers, this version was reportedly more faithful to the book, specifically in the rigging of the hijacked train for the getaway.

-The film was shot in Toronto's TTC subway system, mainly using the system's Bay, St. Andrew and Museum stations, and two of a class of older cars being retired by the TTC.
-The two cars were shipped by road to the scrapyard the day after filming ended, still disguised as New York cars.
+The film was shot in Toronto's TTC subway system, mainly using the system's Bay, St. Andrew, Castle Frank, Broadview, Woodbine, and Museum stations.
+Two of a class of older cars were used for backlot before being shipped by road to a scrapyard the day after filming ended, still disguised as New York cars.

-The Toronto subway cars used for filming cannot operate singly, so a two-car set was used.
+The cars used for filming cannot operate singly, so a two-car set was used.
 A phony cab was built on the other end of H-1 car 5482 to simulate single car operation.
 The single car supposedly detached from the front of the train can be seen on several occasions to be part of a train of at least two cars.
 The most obvious cases are when rounding curves: once when first moving forward after being detached, and later when Anthony has just figured out the hijackers' plan.